 Avoiding them yield better revenue and put everyone on the same foot.
 Need to know more about the ‘Waterfall’ and ‘Google AdX Privilege’ and why you should avoid them?
-Take a look at this definitive guide.
+Take a look at this Header Bidding Definitive Guide.
 As a result of header bidding, publishers have seen improved ad revenue without increasing the number of ad units.

 As per AdZerk’s latest header bidding report, close to 80 percent of the top 1000 sites that use programmatic to sell ads use ‘Header Bidding’ to monetize their inventories.
 The adoption rate is gradually increasing for the last few years.

 Even though header bidding increases the revenue by up to 60 percent, publishers need to partner with the right companies (SSPs) to get the results.

 At Automatad, we offer header bidding wrapper for mid-market and premium publishers and ensure ad quality and superior user experience at all costs.
 In case you are looking to explore more on header bidding and 0ptimization, reach us at automatad.com.

 Google’s Open Bidding is a server-side unified auction where several Ad Exchanges and SSPs can compete along with Google’s Ad Exchange (AdX) to win the impressions, just like header bidding.
 The only difference is, the auction takes place on the server-side rather than the client.

 To be frank, Open Bidding was a counter punch by Google to Header Bidding vendors.
 Google even dropped its last look advantage in EBDA to make itself more friendly.

 The main difference is, the auction will be happening inside DFP (ad server), not on the users’ browser.
 Here’s how the process looks like:

 1. An ad request is triggered and the information is passed to the DFP ad server

 - GAM runs a unified auction to determine the best yield